Rahil Azam

 Rahil Azam (born 25 September 1981) is an Indian actor and model, who has appeared as Hatim in Hatim, as Nakul in CID, as JD in Tu Aashiqui, as DSP Anubhav Singh in Maddam Sir, and as Rahul/Ajinkya in Achanak 37 Saal Baad.

 Early life and education

-Azam was born 25 September 1981 in Bangalore, India.
-He has one elder sister.
+Azam was born on 25 September 1981 in Bangalore, India.

-Azam did his schooling from Clarence High School and graduation in software engineering from B.M.S.
+Azam did his schooling at Clarence High School and graduated in software engineering from B.M.S.
 College of Engineering.
 In 1999, Azam came to Mumbai to pursue his engineering career.
 He took acting classes for three months.

 He is also employed in his family business in Bangalore.